josephecombs/fill-flush/README.md

 - how to model the randomness of time:
   - it takes to gather belongings
   - any one passenger places as a buffer between themselves and the person leaving ahead of them
-- should there really a "gather belongings" penalty in fill & flush. i.e. - do you actually take longer to gather belongings with aisle neighbors relative to status quo? if there is, what's the discount in later flushes (currently 5% speedup for each wave - less baggage in overhead)
+- should there really a "gather belongings" penalty in Fill & Flush. i.e. - do you actually take longer to gather belongings with aisle neighbors relative to status quo? if there is, what's the discount in later flushes (currently 5% speedup for each wave - less baggage in overhead)
 - what about massive international flights with 2 exit rows?
 - what about first class?
   - you can still let them off first and apply this system in coach and get the improvement